 The centre-back for RB Leipzig is just 20 years old but is already an established player for club and country.
 Gvardiol has been excellent ever since bursting onto the scene with Dinamo Zagreb in 2019.

 He is set to become a star for the ages if he can continue his upward rise.
-Recently in the news regarding a swap deal with Chelsea for Timo Werner, Gvardiol’s potential is an open secret in the footballing world now.
+Recently in the news regarding a record move to Chelsea but since got his contract renewed, Gvardiol’s potential is an open secret in the footballing world now.

 FootTheBall brings the Josko Gvardiol Scout Report.